SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/ms-data-broker.md

 #### Data Broker connection error

-The data broker agent is configured to monitor each connector for the number of bad forwarding requests sent.
+The data broker agent is configured to monitor each connector for the number of failed forwarding requests sent.
 If this number reaches a configured threshold a CRITICAL alarm is raised in the tenant.
 If this happens the data will be stored until the connection is restored and it can be forwarded again.
-Bad requests can happen in the event the data broker subscriber tenant becomes unreachable.
+Failed requests can happen in the event the data broker subscriber tenant becomes unreachable.

 #### Data Broker slow processing alert